 3 Tips Marketers Can Steal from Librarians to Make Their Content Easier to Find

-If your prospects and customers aren’t reading your content because they never see it, how will that affect your content marketing ROI and your ability to educate and inform buyers?
+If your prospects and customers aren’t reading your sales or marketing content because they never see it, how will that affect your content marketing ROI and your ability to educate and inform buyers?

 As a member of the Client Success team at PathFactory I’ve come to appreciate the vast array of content that marketing teams produce and collect.
-And as an avid reader, student, and trained Library and Information Technician, I believe marketers can learn a few things from librarians that will help them maximize their content marketing investment by turning a haphazard collection of digital files into a well-organized content library – because if it’s easier to find, it’s easier to share and use.
+And as an avid reader, student, and trained Library and Information Technician, I believe marketers can learn a few things from librarians to build their own marketing content library, that will help them maximize their content marketing investment by turning a haphazard collection of digital files into a well-organized content library – because if it’s easier to find, it’s easier to share and use.

 People turn to libraries as a trusted source of entertainment and education.
 We may joke about the stereotypical uptight elderly lady shushing noisy patrons, and some may scoff about their usefulness in this age of Google, but the reality is that libraries have evolved beyond physical repositories to 24/7 providers of digital content.

 Fanny Kuter, the librarian circa 1950 at the Ladies Free Library in South Dansville, NY.
 [Photo via]